I am often told that I have been very brave in sharing my life, my private issues and their intricate details on a public platform.

 I totally understand how many of my readers feel that I am going through mood swings every now and then.
 But the reality is, I register all of my negative thoughts so that my journey has all the emotions intact.
 I can see through life more clearly without defying that frustration, humiliation and anger were once part of my journey.

 The world is full of people who take pride in making us feel stupid should we dare to show an emotion other than elation, anger, boisterousness.
 To shun us on exposing our vulnerabilities.

 Letting the world have a clear view of my raw, often unhealed, the sensitive side was laden with a fair share of insecurities.
 That icky, picky, strange, panic-inducing feeling.

 But…but… but, there is a silver lining to this ordeal.

-Showing my true self has opened up a WIIIIIIIIDE door for the people to walk in, feel a connect and say,
+Showing my true self has opened up a wiiiiiiiiide door for the people to walk in, feel a connect and say,

-The first step towards healing is the understanding of one’s situation as it is without any form of manipulation marks the beginning from where things can only get better.
+The first step towards healing is the understanding of your position in life.
+Acceptance of one’s situation as it is without any form of manipulation marks the beginning of where things can only get better.

 The song on my mind: Pyar kiya to darna kya ~ Mughal- E- Azam